 100

-Mimicking natural evolution in vitro: An N-acetylneuraminate lyase mutant with an increased dihydrodipicolinate synthase activity
+Mimicking natural evolution in vitro: an N-acetylneuraminate lyase mutant with an increased dihydrodipicolinate synthase activity.

 AC Joerger, S Mayer, AR Fersht

-Proceedings of the National Academy of Sciences
+Proceedings of the National Academy of Sciences of the United States of America

 (2003)